 When paying into a SIPP from a limited company, you could make employer pension contributions directly from your company.
 Your limited company SIPP pension contributions can come from pre-taxed income so by paying money directly into your pension, rather than paying in from your salary, you could gain greater tax efficiencies.

-Also, if you are a higher rate taxpayer, you can pay money straight into your pension instead of declaring the income as profit and taking it out as a dividend.
+If you are a higher or additional rate taxpayer, you can pay money straight into your pension via salary exchange, instead of declaring the income as profit and taking it out as a dividend.

 For some businesses with specific needs it may be that a Small Self-Administered Scheme (SSAS) is more appropriate.
 These arrangements offer a “pooled” approach for up to 11 members meaning that as a Director of an SME you can combine resources to purchase commercial property whilst retaining your own ear-marked fund.